 Real imports have continued their moderate increasing trend mainly as a reflection of movements in domestic demand (Charts 6[1] and 9).
-Real imports fell back sharply in the second quarter last year in response to various declines in demand following the front-loaded increases, but they turned upward, albeit slightly, in the third quarter and rose in both the fourth quarter on a quarter-on-quarter basis and January relative to the fourth quarter.
-Looking at movements in imports by goods (Chart 9[2]), those of raw materials-which had continued to be relatively weak since last spring with the fluctuations smoothed out-increased sharply in January compared with the fourth quarter.
-In contrast, imports of consumer goods have been picking up since the third quarter with the fluctuations smoothed out, after declining noticeably in the second quarter due mainly to the effects of the decline in demand following the front-loaded increase prior to the consumption tax hike.
-Imports of IT-related goods-which had surged in the fourth quarter, partly due to the increase in imports of new smartphone products, after declining through the summer mainly due to the effects of the decline in demand following the front-loaded increase in line with the ending of support for some software (operating system)-fell back again in January compared with the fourth quarter.
+Real imports fell back sharply in the second quarter last year in response to various declines in demand following the front-loaded increases, but they turned upward, albeit slightly, in the third quarter and rose in both the fourth quarter on a quarter-on-quarter basis and January-February relative to the fourth quarter.
+Looking at movements in imports by goods (Chart 9[2]), those of raw materials-which had continued to be relatively weak since last spring with the fluctuations smoothed out-increased somewhat sharply in January-February compared with the fourth quarter.
+Imports of consumer goods have been picking up since the third quarter with the fluctuations smoothed out, after declining noticeably in the second quarter, due mainly to the effects of the decline in demand following the front-loaded increase prior to the consumption tax hike.
+Imports of IT-related goods-which had surged in the fourth quarter, partly due to the increase in imports of new smartphone products, after the subsequent decline in demand until the summer following the front-loaded increase in line with the ending of support for some software (operating system)-fell back again in January-February compared with the fourth quarter.
 Imports of capital goods and parts have continued to pick up as a trend, albeit with fluctuations, mainly as a reflection of developments in business fixed investment at home.
-Meanwhile, imports of intermediate goods declined, mainly as a reflection of movements in domestic production and in foreign exchange rates, for three consecutive quarters since the second quarter, but they turned upward in January relative to the fourth quarter.
+Meanwhile, imports of intermediate goods declined, affected in part by movements in foreign exchange rates, for three consecutive quarters since the second quarter, but they turned upward in January-February relative to the fourth quarter, as a reflection of the pick-up in production activity at home.

 Net exports-in terms of the real trade balance-have continued to improve, after bottoming in the first quarter last year (Chart 6[1]).
 Looking at movements in the nominal current account balance on a quarterly basis (Chart 6[2] and [3]), the current account balance returned to a surplus in the second quarter last year, mainly because of a subsequent decline in imports, in response to the front-loaded increase in demand, and maintained a similar amount of surplus in the third quarter.
-The surplus of the current account balance has continued to expand since the fourth quarter onward, due to (i) the ongoing surplus in primary income balance, (ii) the improvement in travel balance, and (iii) the improvement in trade balance as a result of the pick-up in exports and the decline in crude oil prices.
+The surplus of the current account balance has continued its expanding trend since the fourth quarter onward, due to (i) the ongoing surplus in primary income balance, (ii) the improvement in travel balance, and (iii) the improvement in trade balance as a result of the pick-up in exports and the decline in crude oil prices.